veit/jupyter-tutorial/docs/productive/git/pre-commit.rst

 out separately, for example ``pre-commit run trailing-whitespace``.

 The first time a pre-commit hook is called, it is first downloaded and then installed.
-This can take some time, e.g. if a copy of ``node`` has to be made.
+This can take some time, for example if a copy of ``node`` has to be made.

 .. code-block:: console